ECNU-SII/Continual-NExT/README.md

 We evaluate the performance by using Accuracy (ACC) metric.
 Accuracy are calculated according to specific downstrem tasks.

 ### For Single-Choice Question
+Accuracy is obtained by judging whether Answer of LMMs equals to Ground Truth.

 ### For Fill-Blank Question
+Accuracy is obtained by judging whether Answer of LMMs equals to Ground Truth or whether Ground Truth is concluded in Answer of LMMs.

 ### For Long-Answer Question
 Accuracy is obtained with the following steps: